top of page

 Van Til, Why I Believe in God

-In my exploration of presuppositional apologetics, I've grown to recognize the deep and inseparable link between the God we defend through apologetics and the same God we worship in our daily lives.
+In my exploration of presuppositional apologetics, I've grown to recognize the deep and inseparable link between the God we defend through apologetics and the same God we worship daily.
 While this observation may initially appear trivial, it holds significant truth.
 Before embracing the presuppositional approach, my perception of God in the context of apologetics was markedly different from my understanding of God during worship services on Sundays...

 Within the realm of apologetics, God seemed to be a distant entity that required logical and reasoned arguments to prove His existence.
 This portrayal of God suggested a being whose existence we could never fully ascertain.
 Despite our best efforts, complete certainty about His presence remained just out of reach.

-This view stands in stark contrast to the triune God I worship, as celebrated in the traditional hymns.
+This view starkly contrasts the triune God I worship, as celebrated in the traditional hymns.

 I need Thee every hour In joy or pain Come quickly and abide Or life is vain